yiiext/shopping-cart-component/readme_en.txt

 ~~~
 When onUpdatePoistion event is fired, call center will be notified.

-Working with a cart as СMap
+Working with a cart as CMap
 ---------------------------

-ShoppingCart is a child of СMap so you can work with the cart as an array.
+ShoppingCart is a child of CMap so you can work with the cart as an array.

 ~~~
 [php]